Tufte CSS

 class.
 It relies on Gill Sans, Tufte’s sans-serif font of choice.

 Links in Tufte CSS match the body text in color and do not change on mouseover or when clicked.
 Here is a dummy example that goes nowhere.
 These links are underlined, since this is the most widely recognized indicator of clickable text.
 Blue text, while also a widely recognizable clickable-text indicator, is crass and distracting.
 Luckily, it is also rendered unnecessary by the use of underlining.
-However, because most browsers’ default underlining does not clear descenders and is so thick and distracting, the underline effect is instead achieved using CSS trickery involving background gradients instead of standard text-decoration

 As always, these design choices are merely one approach that Tufte CSS provides by default.
 Other approaches can also be made to work.
 The goal is to make sentences readable without interference from links, as well as to make links immediately identifiable even by casual web users.